nbetts/my-notes/README.md

 - add documentation for deploying functions and app
 - split sidebar into multiple components for more efficient rendering
 - last modified dates in sidebar should update every 5 seconds
-- maybe use firestore filtering to return dates by date modified
 - analyse build size to see what imports can be removed